readthedocs/blog/gdpr-what-it-means-for-readthedocs.rst

 Ethical Ads
 -----------

-Arguably the GDPR is a result of pernicious `privacy violations by advertising firms`_ so it makes sense to discuss the advertising we show on Read the Docs.
+Arguably the GDPR is a response to pernicious `privacy violations by advertising firms`_ so it makes sense to discuss the advertising we show on Read the Docs.

 While Read the Docs is an ad-supported website,